-Foreign LAW: things to look out for

-- Acquisition: - \circ $\;$ Check if by operation of law (automatic) vs positive action required - Gender specific clauses or regulations - Barriers to birth registration (i.e. children born out of wedlock) Loss: - Denationalization through state succession, amendments, courts - Loss (automatic) criminals/traitors, time abroad, marriage to noncit Deprivation of nationality (i.e. by order) due to failure to perform - military/alternate civil service, in 'public interest,' fraud - \circ $\;$ Renunciation without acquiring new nationality, i.e. naturalization

-Foreign PRACTICE: things to look out for

-- Nonresponse of competent authorities after reasonable period of time can be evidence of lack of state recognition of citizenship - Consult country research for similarly situated people from this country/region; consult citizenship law experts and/or history - Look for discriminatory citizenship laws/practice • Gender, race, ethnicity, political motives (Zimbabwe) - Travel documents are not all made equal Noncitizen/stateless travel docs, do not always have right to renew

-HOW YOU CAN HELP

-- Screen for nationality

-- Consult with the client Help client understand nationality status and any
+APPLYING THE "STATELESS" DEFINITION Foreign LAW : things to look out for Acquisition: Check if by operation of law (automatic) vs positive action required Gender specific clauses or regulations Barriers to birth registration (i.e. children born out of wedlock) Loss: Denationalization through state succession, amendments, courts Loss (automatic) - criminals/traitors, time abroad, marriage to noncit Desprivation of nationality (i.e. by order) due to failure to perform military/alternate civil service, in 'public interest,' fraud Renunciation without acquiring new nationality, i.e. naturalization APPLYING THE "STATELESS" DEFINITION Foreign PRACTICE : things to look out for Nonresponse of competent authorities - after reasonable period of time can be evidence of lack of state recognition of citizenship Consult country research for similarly situated people from this country/region; consult citizenship law experts and/or history Look for discriminatory citizenship laws/practice Gender, race, ethnicity, political motives (Zimbabwe) Travel documents are not all made equal Noncitizen/stateless travel docs, do not always have right to renew , HOW YOU CAN HELD Encourage your asylee, refugee, LPR clients to naturalize ASAP Screen for nationality Screen for nationality Detention - help people at risk of statelessness to get released Consult with the client - O Help client understand nationality status and any nationality options ■ Write to consulates, set Stateless community Stateless community up interviews up interviews up interviews up interviews up into consulates, set up interviews up interviews up interviews up interviews up interviews

-- nationality options

-Write to consulates, set

-- up interviews
+Advocate for stateless people Apply for immigration relief

-- Help client apply for any citizenship claims if beneficial
+Help client apply for any citizenship claims if beneficial

-- Encourage your asylee, refugee, LPR clients to naturalize ASAP

-- Detention help people at risk of statelessness to get released

-- Identity documents (city/state)

-- Connect stateless people to United Stateless community

-info@unitedstateless.org

-www.unitedstateless.org

-- Advocate for stateless people

-- Apply for immigration relief

-POSSIBLE RELIEF
+POS SIBLE RELI EF